I’ve always found a bit hard to write about the city where I was born and grew up – Zagreb. That’s why I was always postponing this blog post.

 However, things changed lately, and I’m in Zagreb maybe twice per year.
 But, like a visitor now.
 That’s why I’m starting to see it from a different side of view.
 I’m more and more a guest in it.

-So, I thought that now, I can combine those two roles and give a bit different view to one of my favourite cities.
+So, I thought that now, I can combine those two roles and give a bit different view of one of my favourite cities.
 And here it is, my ultimate guide to Zagreb from a local point of view!

 Zagreb like a local: Ultimate city guide